requirejs/r.js/README.md

 [Asychronous Module Defintion API (AMD)](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) for declaring and using JavaScript modules and regular JavaScript script files.

-It is part of the [RequireJS project](http://requirejs.org), and works will with the RequireJS implementation of AMD.
+It is part of the [RequireJS project](http://requirejs.org), and works with the RequireJS implementation of AMD.

 r.js is a single script that has two major functions: